-Sixty-four per cent of unsafe products notified to the Commission in 2014 originated from China.
-This number is steadily increasing (up from 38 per cent in 2004).
-The continued increase in unsafe products of Chinese origin demonstrates that, in addition to current initiatives (such as RAPEX China), more work needs to be undertaken with the Chinese product safety regulator, AQSIQ, to prevent unsafe products being designed, manufactured and exported for sale in the EU.
-Conversely, the number of unsafe products of EU/EFTA origin has continued to decrease over the past decade, from 27 per cent in 2004 to 14 per cent in 2014.
-This suggests that good manufacturing processes, including quality control and post market vigilance, are being increasingly adhered to across the EU.
+Fifty-three per cent of product alerts in 2017 originated from China.
+The continued high level in unsafe products of Chinese origin demonstrates that, in addition to current initiatives (such as RAPEX China), more work needs to be undertaken with the Chinese product safety regulator, AQSIQ, to prevent unsafe products being designed, manufactured and exported for sale in the EU.